SachieHashimoto/SachieHashimoto-raisetech/README.md

-# SachieHashimoto-raisetech-lesson2
+# SachieHashimoto-raisetech
-This repo is prototype for RaiseTech lesson2
+This repo is prototype for RaiseTech